EgrianoA/Library-Booking/README.md

 Note :
 - The storage for this app is dummy (for now).
 You can check it in helpers > dummyData folder to see the dummy data JSON
-- For play with this app, you can use this postman https://www.getpostman.com/collections/6fccabd662d588aad46d
+- For the API Docs, you can use this postman https://www.getpostman.com/collections/6fccabd662d588aad46d